Nutritious, healthy and delicious, our salmon has it all

 Frequently asked questions

-The Norwegian Food Safety Authority and FIDES (the National Institute of Nutrition and Seafood Research) take samples and analyse them.
+The Norwegian Food Safety Authority and the Institute of Marine Research take samples and analyse them.
 The fish farming industry in Norway is subject to strict regulation.

 No. Farmed salmon today contains less toxic pollutants than wild salmon.
 That is because farmed salmon are feeded by a documented and controlled feed.
 Undesirable substances as PCBs, dioxins and heavy metals in salmon fillets have been monitored for more than a decade.
 The content is far below proscribed limits.